Melania Trump May Divorce As Judith Giuliani, Vanessa Trump To Shield Assets, Avoid Probe, Per ‘Palmer Report’

 First Lady Melania Trump’s next moves in her marriage are being closely watched by the same folks who are following Robert Mueller’s probe into President Donald Trump.
-As seen in the below video named “What would divorce would mean for Melania” that has gained more than 26,000 video views on the New York Daily News Facebook page since Wednesday, the publication notes that divorce attorneys have commented on the unlikelihood of Melania becoming the first woman to divorce a sitting president.
+As seen in the below video named “What would divorce would mean for Melania” that has gained more than 26,000 video views on the New York Daily News Facebook page since Wednesday, the publication noted that divorce attorneys have commented on the unlikelihood of Melania becoming the first woman to divorce a sitting president.
 However, those same top divorce lawyers have admitted that President Trump holds unusual sway in terms of limiting Melania’s access to the White House in the event of a divorce.

-With President Trump going on record and claiming he knew nothing about his lawyer paying Stormy Daniels $130,000, as reported by the New York Daily News, legal experts claim Trump is inching closer to impeachment territory or worse, as attorney Michael Avenatti calls Trump’s alleged lies the biggest Christmas gift ever.
+With President Trump going on record and claiming he knew nothing about his lawyer paying Stormy Daniels $130,000, as reported by the New York Daily News, legal experts argue Trump is inching closer to impeachment territory or worse, as attorney Michael Avenatti calls Trump’s alleged lies the biggest Christmas gift ever.

-Whereas some of those commenting on the topic of a potential divorce filed by Melania against her husband most oftentimes mention the melee stirred up by allegations of adultery by Stormy Daniels and Karen McDougal, the Palmer Report has taken a different tack in the article titled “Is Melania Trump the next to go?”
+Whereas some of those commenting on the topic of a potential divorce filed by Melania against her husband most often mention the melee stirred up by allegations of adultery by Stormy Daniels and Karen McDougal, the Palmer Report has taken a different turn in the article titled “Is Melania Trump the next to go?”

-Bill Palmer, a political journalist and publisher of the Palmer Report, pontificates a different path than the high-profile lawyers that advised the public about a Melania divorce, as told to the New York Daily News.
+Bill Palmer, a political journalist, and publisher of the Palmer Report pontificated a different path than the high-profile lawyers that advised the public about a Melania divorce, as told to the New York Daily News.
 Instead, Palmer focused on recent divorce filings by women in the Trump camp as a possible pathway or reasoning for Melania to also file for divorce in the future.

 Judith Giuliani, the wife of 15 years to Trump supporter Rudy Giuliani, announced their recent divorce plans.
 The news prompted the headline “Within Trump’s Orbit, Divorce Is the Hot New Trend” by New York Magazine, which examined how closely the divorce announcement came in the wake of the forthcoming divorce of Donald Trump Jr.